 What You’ll Need to Create Bleeding Tissue Paper Art

-- White paper, card or canvas – better quality paper will wrinkle less when it gets wet but anything will work really
+- White paper, card or canvas – better quality paper or card* will wrinkle less when it gets wet but anything will work really

 - Tissue paper (check it’s the type that bleeds, we used this one*)

 - Paintbrushes (optional) – chunky ones* work well

 Deciding What You Want to Make